jhgroth/Five-simple-tools-for-stochastic-lattice-creation/README.md

 The included STL files are:

 1. The regular face centred cubic (FCC) lattice as shown in Figure 5 [1].
 2. The isotropic FCC structure with a randomisation value of Sigma = 0.15 as shown in Figure 5 [1].
+3. The isotropic FCC structure with a randomisation value of Sigma = 0.30 as shown in Figure 5 [1].

+The STL files were repaired for additive manufacturing and disconnected shells were removed.

+The naming convention of the files is as follows:

+Type **-** Unit Cell Size **-** No. of Unit Cells in X-Y-Z direction **-** Relative Density **-** Randomisation X-Y-Z **-** Randomisation Rx-Ry-Rz

 ## References